-As a coffee connoisseur and fanatic, finding the best coffee during my adventures in Puerto Vallarta, Mexico was quite high on the priority list.
+As a coffee connoisseur and fanatic, finding the best coffee in Puerto Vallarta during my adventures was quite high on the priority list.
 The city and surrounding areas had no shortage of coffee to choose from.
-I wanted to not only explore the coffees available and roasted nearby, but learn about the local coffee culture.
+I wanted to not only explore the coffees available and roasted nearby, but learn about the local coffee culture from the cafes, or café des artistes.

 First, I want to thank these businesses for their generous sponsorship and making my Puerto Vallarta travel possible.